-- A. School details and Personnel

-- B. Local Safeguarding Partners

-- C. Referral Procedures including good practice referral process.

-- D. Supporting Documents
+- A. School details and Personnel - B. Local Safeguarding Partners - C. Referral Procedures including good practice referral process - D. Supporting Documents including Monitoring & Filtering information

 SECTION A: INTRODUCTION

 Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: